 Compliance Premium

-A payment awarded by the Program Administrator in conjunction with a REC that is generated by a renewable energy source that is not powered by wind and meets the criteria of subsection (l) of P.U.C.
+A payment awarded by the Program Administrator in conjunction with an SREC that is generated by a renewable energy source that meets the criteria of subsection (e) of P.U.C.
 Subst.
-R. 25.173, Goal for Renewable Energy.
-For the purpose of the Renewable Portfolio Standard (RPS) requirements, one Compliance Premium is equal to one REC.
+R. 25.173, Renewable Energy Credit Program.
+For the purpose of the Solar Renewable Portfolio Standard (SRPS) requirements, one Compliance Premium is equal to one SREC.

 Renewable Energy Credit (REC) Trading Program

 The Renewable Energy Credit Trading program, as described in Section 14, State of Texas Renewable Energy Credit Trading Program, and P.U.C.
 Subst.
-R. 25.173, Goal for Renewable Energy.
+R. 25.173, Renewable Energy Credit Program.

 Repowered Facility

 An existing facility that has been modernized or upgraded to use renewable energy technology to produce electricity consistent with P.U.C.
 Subst.
-R. 25.173, Goal for Renewable Energy.
+R. 25.173, Renewable Energy Credit Program.

-Renewable Portfolio Standard (RPS)
+Solar Renewable Portfolio Standard (SRPS)

-The amount of capacity required to meet the requirements of Public Utility Regulatory Act (PURA), Tex.
-Util.
-Code Ann. § 39.904 (Vernon 1998 & Supp.
-2007) and P.U.C.
+The amount of solar capacity required to meet the requirements of P.U.C.
 Subst.
-R. 25.173(h).
+R. 25.173(f).

+Solar Renewable Energy Credit (SREC)

+A tradable instrument that represents all of the renewable attributes associated with one MWh of production from a certified solar renewable generator.

 2.2 ACRONYMS AND ABBREVIATIONS

-ARR Adjusted RPS Requirement
+ARR Adjusted SRPS Requirement

-FRR Final RPS Requirement
+FSRR Final SRPS Requirement

-RPS Renewable Portfolio Standard
+SRPS Solar Renewable Portfolio Standard

+SREC Solar Renewable Energy Credit

-SRR Statewide RPS Requirement
+SSRR Statewide SRPS Requirement

 14.1 Overview

-(1) On May 9, 2000, the Public Utility Commission of Texas (PUCT) appointed ERCOT as Program Administrator of the Renewable Energy Credits (REC) Trading Program described in subsection (g) of P.U.C.
+(1) On May 9, 2000, the Public Utility Commission of Texas (PUCT) appointed ERCOT as Program Administrator of the Renewable Energy Credits (REC) Trading Program described in subsection (h) of P.U.C.
 Subst.
-R. 25.173, Goal for Renewable Energy.
+R. 25.173, Renewable Energy Credit Program.
+On November 30, 2023, the PUCT reaffirmed ERCOT as Program Administrator of the REC Trading Program described in subsection (a)(2) of P.U.C.
+Subst.
+R. 25.173.
+The PUCT also established a Solar Renewable Portfolio Standard (SRPS) pursuant to Section 53 of House Bill 1500, enacted by the 88th Texas Legislature, Regular Session, to be phased out by September 1, 2025.
+Public Utility Regulatory Act (PURA) § 39.9113, adopted by the 88th Texas Legislature and implemented by the PUCT in P.U.C.
+Subst.
+R. 25.173, require that ERCOT administer a voluntary trading program on an ongoing basis.

 (2) The purposes of the REC Trading Program are:

-(a) To ensure that the cumulative installed generating capacity fromrenewable energy technologies in this state totals 2,280 megawatts (MW) by January 1, 2007, 3,272 MW by January 1, 2009, 4,264 MW by January 1, 2011, 5,256 MW by January 1, 2013, and 5,880 MW by January 1, 2015, with a target of at least 500 MW of the total installed renewable capacity after September 1, 2005, coming from a renewable energy technology other than a source using wind energy, and that the means exist for the state to achieve a target of 10,000 MW of installed renewable capacity by January 1, 2025;
+(a) To ensure that the total amount of installed generating capacity from new solar renewable energy technologies in this state totals 1,310 megawatts (MW) by January 1, 2024 and 655 MW by January 1, 2025;

-(b) To provide for a REC Trading Program by which the renewable energy requirements established by the Public Utility Regulatory Act, TEX.
-UTIL.
-CODE ANN. § 39.904(a) (Vernon 1998 & Supp.
-2007) (PURA) may be achieved in the most efficient and economical manner; to encourage the development, construction, and operation of new renewable energy Resources at those sites in this state that have the greatest economic potential for capture and development of this state’s environmentally beneficial Resources; to protect and enhance the quality of the environment in Texas through increased use of renewable Resources; and
+(b) To provide for a REC Trading Program to facilitate voluntary trading under subsection (g) of P.U.C.
+Subst.
+R. 25.173 and PURA § 39.9113, and by which the solar renewable energy requirements established by subsection (f) of P.U.C.
+Subst.
+R. 25.173 may be achieved in the most efficient and economical manner; to encourage the development, construction, and operation of new renewable energy Resources at those sites in this state that have the greatest economic potential for capture and development of this state’s environmentally beneficial Resources; to protect and enhance the quality of the environment in Texas through increased use of renewable Resources; and

 (c) To ensure that all Customers have access to providers of energy generated by renewable energy Resources pursuant to PURA § 39.101(b)(3).